Make Sustainable Food the Default

 Swap common ingredients–like mayo, butter, or milk–for plant-based versions.

-Try this—For refreshments or catered meetings, offer oat milk for coffee, a veggie platter with hummus, or plant-based cream cheese for bagels.
+Try this—For refreshments or catered meetings, offer oat milk for coffee, egg salad made with plant-based mayo, and bagels with plant-based cream cheese.

 CLIMATE-FRIENDLY RATIOS

 Make plant-based foods the most plentiful option.
-Consider offering a 2:1 ratio of plant-based to non-plant-based dishes.
+Consider offering, at least, a 2:1 ratio of plant-based to non-plant-based main dishes.

-Try this–Instead of adding a “vegan wrap” to your menu, call it a “roasted vegetable and hummus wrap.”
+Try this–Instead of adding a “vegan hummus wrap” to your menu, call it a “creamy roasted red pepper hummus wrap (v).”

-Always provide allergen information and be clear and consistent in whatever menu or signage language you choose.
+Note: Always provide allergen information and be clear and consistent in the menu or signage language you choose.

-Check out this Better Food Foundation labeling resource for more helpful tips.
+Check out the Edgy Veggies Toolkit for more helpful tips.

 TZA’AR BA’ALEI CHAYIM